MasonWang025/calendly-notify-for-realtors/README.md

 # calendly-notify-for-realtors

 Scripts to handle Calendly confirmation emails for realtor showing schedules.

+Calendly does not support *bcc*, thus exposing buyer and seller contact information.
+The code here solves this by allowing extraction of information and automated notificaitons.

 Example (`CalendlyNotify.get_calendly_events`):
 ```python